Flower - Holly (signifies celebration and prosperity)

 Universal Hour of Peace - This starts at 11:30 p.m. today and ends at 12:30 a.m.
 January 1.
 It is a time to recognize the connectedness of all peoples and find ways to realize our common dream of peace.
 See Peace Poems and Quotes.

-No Interruptions Day 2019 and 2020 (last business day) - In a lot of jobs there are many last minute things that need to be finished up.
-Help your coworkers by not interrupting them today.
+No Interruptions Day 2021 (last business day) - In a lot of jobs there are many last minute things that need to be finished up.
+Help your coworkers by not interrupting them today.back to top of page

 Bingo Month - See Bingo Poems and Page Toppers.